urbit/docs/learn/hoon/workbook/_index.md

 The Workbook is the place to sharpen your Hoon skills.
 Each entry in the Workbook is a code walkthrough followed by exercises.

-- the [List of Numbers](list) example will familiarize you with the basic components and structure of a Hoon program.
+- the [List of Numbers](/docs/learn/hoon/workbook/list) example will familiarize you with the basic components and structure of a Hoon program.
 If you're brand new, start here.

-- The [Caesar Cipher](caesar) shows you how to build a simple method of message obfuscation.
+- The [Caesar Cipher](/docs/learn/hoon/workbook/caesar) shows you how to build a simple method of message obfuscation.

-- The [Recursion](recursion) walkthrough will explain common patterns of recursion in programming and how to implement them in Hoon.
+- The [Recursion](/docs/learn/hoon/workbook/recursion) walkthrough will explain common patterns of recursion in programming and how to implement them in Hoon.

-- The [Digits](digits) example demonstrates how to decompose a number into a list of its digits.
+- The [Digits](/docs/learn/hoon/workbook/digits) example demonstrates how to decompose a number into a list of its digits.

-- The [Magic 8-Ball](eightball) example emulates everyone's favorite decision-making machine.
+- The [Magic 8-Ball](/docs/learn/hoon/workbook/eightball) example emulates everyone's favorite decision-making machine.

-- The [Traffic-light](traffic-light) example demonstrates how to creates a state machine in Hoon.
+- The [Traffic-light](/docs/learn/hoon/workbook/traffic-light) example demonstrates how to creates a state machine in Hoon.

-- The [Bomb-defusing](bomb) exercise shows how to program, well, a bomb-defusing scenario.
+- The [Bomb-defusing](/docs/learn/hoon/workbook/bomb) exercise shows how to program, well, a bomb-defusing scenario.

+- The [Even](/docs/learn/hoon/workbook/even) example shows how to take an integer and checks if it is even and between 1 and 100.

+- The [Fibonacci](/docs/learn/hoon/workbook/fibonacci) example shows how to write a generator that produces a list of Fibonacci numbers.